 Warmth and Tradition

-from a traditional Jewish family.
+Our Rabbi is from a traditional Jewish family.
 His grandfather, an Orthodox Rabbi, was ordained at the well-known Slobodka Yeshiva in Lithuania, about one hundred years ago.
 The family came to the United States in 1923 and settled near relatives in Pittsburgh.

 Rabbi Pennes was born in Alhambra, California and grew up at Alhambra Synagogue Center, which later became Temple Beth Torah.
 Like Temple B’nai Emet, Temple Beth Torah was a traditional congregation affiliated with the United Synagogue of Conservative Judaism.
 In addition Rabbi Pennes remembers attending services at the Breed Street Shul in Boyle Heights where his father would say “Kaddish” on weekdays.
 After his Bar Mitzvah, Rabbi Pennes continued his Jewish Studies at the Los Angeles Hebrew High School through his graduation from Alhambra High School.
 It was during that time that he became affiliated with Temple B’nai Emet, as Hebrew High classes met in Montebello during the week.
 Rabbi Pennes received his B.A. at U.C.L.A. while also studying at the University of Judaism at the same time.
 After